What’s the deal?

 Driver’s seat in the HEV variant is manually-operated and the one in HEV Plus is electrically-powered with 8-way adjustability.
 As for the instrument cluster, a 4.2-inch TFT LCD Supervision Cluster will provide the relevant information to the driver in HEV, while the same task is provided by a 7-inch High Definition TFT LCD Digital Cluster in the HEV Plus.

-The Hyundai Ioniq is propelled by a marriage of a 1.6-litre direct injection engine and a permanent magnet synchronous electric motor.
+The Hyundai Ioniq is powered by a combination of a 1.6-litre direct injection engine and a permanent magnet synchronous electric motor.
 The former produces 104hp at 5,700 rpm and 147Nm of torque at 4,000rpm with world’s highest thermal efficiency at 40%, Hyundai claimed.
 The electric motor on the other hand is a 32kW (45hp) generator, powered by a lithium-ion polymer battery (better maximum output than a Ni-MH nickel-metal-hydride batteries).
-This gives a combined output of 139hp and 265Nm at your disposal.
+This gives a combined output of 139hp and 265Nm.

 The Ioniq is able to run on electric power alone at speeds of up to 120km/h.
 Fuel consumption rating is at a lowly 3.4 L/100km (in the UK).